alexeibex/alexeibex.github.io/Appellate Brief.md

 ---
 ##  Question Presented
 1. Define the specific question asked.
+  - Private Nuisance:
     - Private Nuisance: Whether ∆ Hagrid's construction of a million-gallon manure lagoon on his dairy farm next to π McGonagall's private school property has substantially interfered with her and her student's use and enjoyment of the property?
     - **Private Nuisance = A condition that interferes with a person's enjoyment of property, but does not involve a trespass.**
       - Blacks Law Dictionary
     - Right-to-Farm: Whether ∆ Hagrid has a defense to private nuisance under New York Right-to-Farm Statute?

+2. Right to Farm Defense:

 <details><summary>§ 308 Right to Farm - New York</summary>
   <ol>